 In Times of Emergency, UNICEF Steps Up

-In 2017, UNICEF drew upon a 70-year history of being in the right place at the right time to help the 1 in 4 children affected by emergencies.
+As the lead humanitarian agency for children in emergencies, UNICEF has a 70-year history of being in the right place at the right time.

 Natural disasters, refugee crises, conflict and famine are putting more lives in jeopardy every day